sebastiangraf/treetank/src/site/readme.txt

 TreeTank Coding Conventions
 ---------------------------
++ Each source file belongs to exactly one author and must be set according to:
+  Copyright (c) 2008, Marc Kramis (Ph.D.
+Thesis), University of Konstanz
 + Each source file must sport the ICS license header as defined in license.txt.
 + Apply project-specific formatter and import organizer to file before save.
 + File encoding: UTF-8.